zilishen/documentation/content/nms/nim/how-to/nginx/manage-resource-groups.md

 ## Overview

-You can easily manage RBAC permissions for multiple resources as a single entity by creating a Resource Group in Instance Manager and adding them.
+Resource Groups allow you to manage RBAC permissions for multiple resources in Instance Manager as a single entity.
 While Instance Groups are similar to a cluster, as all instances must share the same config, the same is not true with Resource Groups.
 Resource Groups are exclusively an RBAC tool to allow managing a large number of resources as a single item.

 ---